Waterfall of the gods

 Godafoss is a large horse-shoe waterfall complex and the total stretch of cascading water is around 30 meters.
 The legendary saga character ‘Grettir the strong’ is said to have dove down into the falls and was able to swim to the caves behind the water.

-The best time is mid-summer at sunrise – the rising sun shines straight through the canyon onto the waterfall.
+The best time to visit Goðafoss is mid-summer at sunrise – the rising sun shines straight through the canyon onto the waterfall.
 Or almost any Winter day, if you can get there.